Joint address (Canada): Barack Obama

-Immediately following the 2016 Three Amigos Summit in Ottawa, Prime Minister Justin Trudeau invited United States president Barack Obama to address the Parliament of Canada on 29 June 2016.
+Immediately following the trilateral Three Amigos Summit afternoon press conference in Ottawa, Prime Minister Justin Trudeau invited United States president Barack Obama to deliver a joint address speech to the Parliament of Canada on the early evening of June 29, 2016.
 Obama delivered a portrait of the "extraordinary alliance and deep friendship between Canadians and Americans."
-Nearing the end of his term in office, and fresh off the Brexit vote in the United Kingdom, Obama spoke in defence of the international liberal order in the face of rising isolationist sentiment around the world.
-Obama offered an endorsement of Trudeau when he said that, "my time in office may be nearing an end, but I know that Canada—and the world—will benefit from your [Trudeau’s] leadership [sic] for years to come."
+Nearing the end of his tenure, and fresh off the Brexit vote in the United Kingdom, Obama spoke in defence of the international liberal order in the face of rising isolationist sentiment around the world.
+Obama spoke in support of Trudeau's progressive leadership when he said that, "While my time in office may soon be nearing an end, but I know that Canada—and the world—will benefit from your [Trudeau’s] leadership [sic] for years to come."
 The President also quoted the Prime Minister's late father, Pierre Trudeau: "A country is not something you build as the pharaohs built the pyramids [...]
 A country is something that is built every day out of certain basic shared values."
-This was Obama’s second state visit to Canada, but the first time addressing a joint session of Parliament.
+This was Obama’s second visit to Canada since February 19, 2009, but his first time addressing a joint session of Parliament.